 In Gladwell’s examples the major giveaways for a future divorce were:

 - Contempt, signaled by eye rolling, eyes shutting, patronizing voice..

-- “Yes, but” sentences format, which highlight Contempt
+- “Yes, but” sentences format, which highlights Contempt

 - Never giving credit to the partner